isakbm/testlinkerd/README.md

 # testlinkerd
-Simple testing of [linkerd](https://linkerd.io/2/getting-started/) with [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) and [gRPC](https://grpc.io/), other examples seemed a bit too bloated.
+Simple testing of [linkerd] with [minikube] and [gRPC], other examples seemed a bit too bloated.
 Should work on linux.
 Has been tested on ubuntu bionic.

 ---